mohamed-hashicorp/terraform_exercise/chapter2/deploying_a_cluster_web_servers/README.md

-# Chapter2 - Deploying a Configurable Web Server
+# Chapter2 - Deploying a Cluster of Web Servers

 In this section the author demonstrates on how to deploy a single server on AWS